-Clearly, the most complex tier is the second one – with the option to either stay in Legacy or switch to BRS.
-Tier 2 service members will have until the end of 2018 to opt in to BRS or do nothing, staying in the Legacy program automatically.
+Clearly, the most complex tier is the second one – with the option to either stay in Legacy plan or switch to the blended retirement system.
+Tier 2 service members had until the end of 2018 to opt in to BRS or do nothing; staying in the Legacy program automatically.

 It’s important for service members to truly weigh the pros and cons of each retirement plan before making a decision to stay in the Legacy plan or opt in to the new BRS plan, for many reasons.
 One way to analyze the situation is to assess which policy they are closest to by date of service start and jump to whichever plan that falls near.

 Get a complete description of the new system and download, the “Blended Retirement System: Guide to Military Retirement.”